-When thrust upon us we resist solitude’s presence with all our might.
+When thrust upon us, we resist solitude’s presence with all our might.
 We vehemently deny that being alone could possibly be good for us.
-Or that getting to know ourselves without round the clock distractions is somehow vital to our survival.
+Or that getting to know ourselves without round-the-clock distractions is somehow vital to our survival.

 Solitude: Revelations

 She relapsed two times in 2020.
-They were short as were many of her relapses.
+They were short, as were many of her relapses.
 And I believe, as she does now, the pandemic encouraged her to come face to face with herself.
-The raw and trauma filled truth of who she had become.
+The raw and trauma-filled truth of who she had become.
 She no longer wanted to put up with her own bullshit.
 Her words.

-The day she began appreciating periodic detachments from the outside world, is the day I knew she would be okay.
+The day she began appreciating periodic detachments from the outside world is the day I knew she would be okay.

 We Are Never Really Alone